xxcordeau/TIL/README.md

-Select Project settings in project view navigation (horizontal navigation above your project’s view).
+ view navigation (horizontal navigation above your project’s view).

 Select Issue types from the sidebar navigation on the left.